gaayak-org/main-website/docs/landing-page-202510/prd.md

 ![https://demo.magic-portfolio.com/](magic-portfolio.png)

-Page structure:
+## Page structure:

-1) Hero (above the fold):
+### Hero (above the fold):

+#### Headline Options
+1. Clear, Balanced, Accessible Indian Singing Education
-   Headline: "gaayak.org — Making Indian Singing Education Clear, Balanced, and Accessible"
+2. Making Indian Singing Education Clear, Balanced, and Accessible
+3. Practical, Transparent Training for Indian Singing

+#### Sub-headline Options

-   Sub-headline: "Because learning to sing shouldn’t mean memorizing without understanding."
+1. Because learning to sing shouldn’t mean straining your voice, getting vague feedback, or memorizing without progress.
+2. Because learning to sing shouldn’t mean chronic vocal strain, unclear direction, or rote repetition without purpose.
+3. Because learning to sing shouldn’t mean guessing whether you’re improving, being told exercises without context, or trading health for technique.
+4. Because learning to sing shouldn’t mean lessons that reward memorization over usable skill, or leave you without clear feedback.
+5. Because learning to sing shouldn’t mean accepting painful technique, confusing advice, or one‑size‑fits‑all teaching.
+6. Because learning to sing shouldn’t mean practicing blindly: strain, vague feedback, and traditions that don’t translate.

 Primary CTA: "Be the first to know when we launch" Simple email form (name + email), privacy note: "No spam.
 Occasional progress updates."

-2) The Problem:
+1) The Problem:
    In the Indian education system, one recurring problem has been the lack of focus on the *“why”* behind concepts.
    - We were given log tables to perform multiplications, but rarely told why adding logs replaces multiplication.
    - We were told the area of a circle is πr², but not how it’s derived, or where π actually comes from.